Japanese Micronesians: Religion

 Japanese settlers were generally followers of Shinto and Buddhism.
-In the central and eastern Carolines, religious activities were less widely publicised than in the Marianas or Palau.
+In the central and eastern Carolines, religious activities were less widely publicized than in the Marianas or Palau.
 In towns with a sizeable Japanese populace, the civilian government would fund the construction of at least one public shrine in each town, and in smaller Japanese settlements, community leaders would direct the construction of a small shrine for communal purposes.
-Two Buddhist temples were also constructed during the Japanese colonial era, one at Dublon in Pohnpei and another in Chuuk.
+Two Buddhist temples were also constructed during the Japanese colonial era, one in Pohnpei and another in Chuuk.

-Pacific historian, Francis X Hezel SJ, also noted how the Japanese encouraged Christian missionary activities in Micronesia.
+Pacific historian Francis X Hezel, SJ also noted how the Japanese encouraged Christian missionary activities in Micronesia.
 Admiral Shinjiro Yamamoto, a Catholic, even appealed to the pope for priests and brothers to be sent to Micronesia.
 Christian missionary activities—particularly Protestant—were more commonly seen in the central and eastern Carolines than in the other mandated islands.
-Four Congregationalist missionaries were sent to the Chuuk and Pohnpei in 1920 and received partial funding from the government.
-Although Christian missionary activities were intended to cater to the spiritual needs of Micronesians, a few Japanese settlers and government officials also patronised the missionaries.
+Four Congregationalist missionaries were sent to Chuuk and Pohnpei in 1920 and received partial funding from the government.
+Although Christian missionary activities were intended to cater to the spiritual needs of Micronesians, a few Japanese settlers and government officials also patronized the missionaries.
 Missionary and church services were suppressed in the late 1930s, but the continued presence of Japanese Christians prompted the civilian government to permit private church services until the Japanese surrendered.

 After the Japanese settlers were repatriated, the Shinto shrines and Buddhist temples were either abandoned or demolished.
-People of mixed Japanese–Micronesian heritage adopted Christianity in favour of Shinto and Buddhism.
+People of mixed Japanese–Micronesian heritage adopted Christianity in place of Shinto and Buddhism.

 Language

 Early Japanese settlers taught their children to speak Japanese.
-Some, like traders and settlers with Micronesian wives, learned to speak some Micronesian languages.
+Some, especially those with Micronesian wives, learned to speak Micronesian languages.
 Japanese replaced the Micronesian languages as the lingua franca for day-to-day communication and administrative purposes for both Japanese and Micronesians.
 However, regular use of Japanese was discouraged when Micronesia came under United Nations trusteeship, and people of mixed Japanese–Micronesian heritage switched to English and various Micronesian languages.
-Japan's economic influence has led cultural organisations to promote learning Japanese among FSM citizens.
-Elementary Japanese had been offered as a foreign language in some schools, notably in the College of Micronesia-FSM.
+Japan's economic influence has led cultural organizations to promote learning Japanese among FSM citizens.
+Elementary Japanese has been offered as a foreign language in some schools, notably in the College of Micronesia-FSM.